Stéphane Robert: 2010–2011: Top 100 debut, first Top 10 win

-2011

-Robert rose to international prominence in 2011 when, as a qualifier, he beat the 2010 Wimbledon singles finalist and sixth seed Tomáš Berdych 3–6, 3–6, 6–2, 6–2, 9–7 in the first round of the 2011 French Open to register the biggest singles win of his career, having saved a match point at 4–5 in the deciding set.
-It was the first time that he had beaten a player ranked in the top 10 of the ATP singles rankings – Berdych was ranked no. 6.
+Robert rose to international prominence in 2011, as a qualifier, when he beat the 2010 Wimbledon singles finalist and world No. 6 Tomáš Berdych 3–6, 3–6, 6–2, 6–2, 9–7 in the first round of the 2011 French Open to register the biggest singles win of his career, having saved a match point at 4–5 in the deciding set.
+It was the first time that he had beaten a player ranked in the top 10 of the ATP singles rankings.
 Robert lost his second round match to Fabio Fognini in straight sets.

-2014: Reached Australian Open fourth round as lucky loser
+2014: Australian Open fourth round as lucky loser

-Robert reached the singles 4th round of a Grand Slam tournament for the first time at the 2014 Australian Open, where he lost to 4th seeded Andy Murray.
-He was only one of 2 lucky losers to reach the 4th round of a Grand Slam tournament since Dick Norman achieved the feat at the 1995 Wimbledon Championships, David Goffin (at the 2012 French Open) being the other.
+Robert reached the singles fourth round of a Grand Slam tournament for the first time at the 2014 Australian Open, where he lost to 4th seeded Andy Murray.
+He was only one of two lucky losers to reach the fourth round of a Grand Slam tournament since Dick Norman achieved the feat at the 1995 Wimbledon Championships, David Goffin (at the 2012 French Open) being the other.

 Robert and Jesse Huta Galung became only the third lucky loser doubles team to clinch an ATP World Tour doubles title by defeating Daniel Nestor and Nenad Zimonjić in the final of the 2014 Barcelona Open Banc Sabadell.
 That was Robert's first ATP World Tour doubles final appearance.
-After losing in the 1st round of the 2014 Wimbledon Championships to Nick Kyrgios, Robert missed the rest of the year because of leg injury.
+After losing in the first round of the 2014 Wimbledon Championships to Nick Kyrgios, Robert missed the rest of the year because of leg injury.

 2016: Top 50 debut

 Robert qualified for the singles main draw of the 2016 Australian Open by winning three qualifying matches, and he lost in the third round of the main draw to Gaël Monfils.
 That was only the second time Robert had progressed to the third round of the singles main draw of a Grand Slam tournament.

-On July 15, 2016, Robert, who was unseeded and had an ATP singles ranking of No. 83 coming into the tournament, reached the semi-final at the 2016 German Open, where he lost to Martin Kližan.
-It was Robert's first ATP World Tour semi-final since February 2010, when he was defeated in the final in Johannesburg.
-Robert's ATP singles ranking reached a career-high of No. 59 on July 18, 2016, right after his semifinal appearance in Hamburg, which was a massive improvement over his ATP singles ranking of No. 558 on 25 May 2015.
+On July 15, 2016, Robert, who was unseeded and had an ATP singles ranking of No. 83 coming into the tournament, reached the semifinal at the 2016 German Open, where he lost to Martin Kližan.
+It was Robert's first ATP World Tour semifinal since February 2010, when he was defeated in the final in Johannesburg.
+Robert's ATP singles ranking reached a career-high of No. 59 on 18 July 2016, right after his semifinal appearance in Hamburg, which was a massive improvement over his ATP singles ranking of No. 558 on 25 May 2015.

 Coaching career

 From 2001 to March 2010, Ronan Lafaix was Robert's coach.
 In May 2016, Lafaix, who is 12 years older than Robert, became Robert's coach for the second time.
 Lafaix joined the Mouratoglou Tennis Academy and has coached several professional tennis players, including Hamad Medjedovic.
+He is currently coaching Kyrian Jacquet.